SadhanaRajan/LiveXReactApp/Notes.md

 1. Expandable data model: Right now the two pages are hard-coded.
 Move page content to a CMS or JSON fetched on load so product folks can add categories without touching code, and show a graceful loading/error state.
 1. Search UX polish: For large payloads, consider Web Workers or server-backed search.
 1. Chatbot fidelity: Persist conversation to localStorage/session so a refresh doesn’t erase history, display timestamps/avatars, and add typing indicators.
 Hook up to a simple backend endpoint if you want more realistic replies.
-1. Performance & bundle health: Split the chatbot into a lazy-loaded chunk and run Lighthouse/React Profiler to check hydration and CPU use on low-end devices; add ESLint/Prettier hooks to keep the codebase tidy.
+1. Performance & bundle health: Split the chatbot into a lazy-loaded chunk and run Lighthouse/React Profiler to check hydration and CPU use on low-end devices;